jakevossen5/102-git-workshop/README.md

 ![revert](revert.png)

 Now, you can open `hello.py` again in IDLE, and you should see that it is back to just `print("Hello world, but in git!")`.

+### Submission

+Please submit canvas a screenshot of the history page.

 ## Week 2 Assignment